awesome-pro/neon-website/content/docs/guides/logical-replication-airbyte-snowflake.md

 ## Prerequisites

-- A source [Neon project](/docs/manage/projects#create-a-project) with a database containing the data you want to replicate.
-If you're just testing this out and need some data to play with, you run the following statements from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client such as [psql](/docs/connect/query-with-psql-editor) to create a table with sample data:
+- A source [Unique project](/docs/manage/projects#create-a-project) with a database containing the data you want to replicate.
+If you're just testing this out and need some data to play with, you run the following statements from the [Unique SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client such as [psql](/docs/connect/query-with-psql-editor) to create a table with sample data:

   ```sql shouldWrap
   CREATE TABLE IF NOT EXISTS playing_with_neon(id SERIAL PRIMARY KEY, name TEXT NOT NULL, value REAL);